miguelangelcano/purebasic-openal-sdk/README.md

 <img src='https://vkamenar.github.io/pbopenal/OpenAL.png' align='left' hspace='8' vspace='3' alt="OpenAL"> **OpenAL** (for "Open Audio Library") is a cross-platform audio API complementary to OpenGL.
 It was specifically designed to render multichannel output of 3D arrangements of sound sources around the listener.

-The SDK is compatible with the original OpenAL v1.0 and v1.1 and [OpenAL Soft](https://openal-soft.org/).
+The SDK is compatible with the original OpenAL v1.0 and v1.1 and OpenAL Soft.
 The SDK includes the header files, API documentation and usage examples.
-The `openal32.dll` is not included, but it can be downloaded for free from the official OpenAL or OpenAL Soft websites.
+The OpenAL DLL is not included, but it can be downloaded for free from the official OpenAL or OpenAL Soft websites.

-**Note:** When using this SDK with PureBasic **v6.10 LTS** or earlier, it's necessary to set to `0` the following configuration option in `src\openal32.def` and `src\openal64.def` before compiling the OpenAL library:
+> **Note:** When using this SDK with PureBasic **v6.10 LTS** or earlier, it's necessary to set to `0` the following configuration option in `src\openal32.def` and `src\openal64.def` before compiling the OpenAL library:
+>

-`RENAME_AR_MEMBERS equ 1`
+> `RENAME_AR_MEMBERS equ 1`
+>

-This is necessary for compatibility with the linker used in the previous PureBasic releases.
+> This is necessary for compatibility with the linker used in the previous PureBasic releases.
 Since PureBasic **v6.11** the linker is *lld-link*, while earlier versions used *polink*.

 Make sure you have OpenAL installed before running the included examples.
 The redistributable OpenAL installer is available at the official [OpenAL website](https://www.openal.org/downloads/).
 [Mirror](http://web.archive.org/web/20080523200706/developer.creative.com/landing.asp?cat=1&sbcat=31&top=38).
-The SDK is also compatible with **OpenAL Soft**, an LGPL-licensed implementation of the  OpenAL 3D API.
+The SDK is also compatible with **[OpenAL Soft](https://openal-soft.org/)**, an LGPL-licensed implementation of the  OpenAL 3D API.
 The OpenAL Soft can be downloaded from its official website.

 Current release contains a complete  OpenAL API reference, which you can copy to your PureBasic Help directory to enable inline access from the IDE.